pskl/pskl.github.io/_posts/2010-10-10-why_birthdays_suck.md

 Everyone is searching for meaning in different ways and I can find at least 2 concepts from what I've read about that seem to resonate a bit with what I tried to achieve.

-### Ikigai
+### Ikigai 📌

+<img class='post-image' src="/assets/pictures/ikigai.jpg">

-You're probably familiar with the Japanese concept of Ikigai in which one seeks to intersect categories to find a new occupation that's worth doing.
+You're probably familiar with the Japanese concept of [Ikigai](https://en.wikipedia.org/wiki/Ikigai) in which one seeks to intersect categories to find a new occupation that's worth doing.
 This intersectional approach is very convenient for finding areas in which upsides start to stack up significantly.

-<img class='post-image' src="/assets/pictures/ikigai.jpg">

-### Skin in the game
+### Skin in the game 🫵

-Skin in the game is an ages old public wisdom reformulated by Nassim Nicholas Taleb which boils down to stating that it's easier to trust the outcome of an event if the people involved might face negative consequences in case of failure.
+[Skin in the game](https://en.wikipedia.org/wiki/Skin_in_the_game) is an ages old public wisdom which boils down to stating that it's easier to trust the outcome of an event if the people involved might face negative (monetary or else) consequences in case of failure.
 Creating, developing, molding a concept and then take part in it and attend the final representation is an interesting exercise whereby one gets a fuller more palatable appreciation of the whole process, its weaknesses, its strengths.

-## Rather obvious but significant downsides
+## Rather obvious but significant downsides 🎭

 There are, of course, numerous downsides to such an undertaking: